Present at MURC

 Whether you are presenting a poster or doing an oral presentation, you are practising an important research skill by effectively communicating your findings or conclusions to an audience.

-Workshop details will be shared closer to the application date.
+Workshop details will be shared via email once your application is approved.

 Frequently asked questions